-- 2. To see the headers, click Headers.
-The authorization POST request includes these headers and values. - An Auth-Request-Type header set to Named-User - An Authorization header with the value Basic <username:password>, which contains the Base64-encoded username and password value - 3.
-Update the Authorization header. - a.
-In a text editor, paste the username that you registered during headless registration. - b.
-After the username, enter a colon, and then paste the password that you registered, such as username:password. - c.
+- c.
 Base64-encode the resulting value.
-For example, if you Base64-encode the string username:password, you get dXN1cm5hbWU6cGFzc3dvcmQ=. - d.
+For example, if you Base64-encode the string username: password, you get dXN1cm5hbWU6cGFzc3dvcmO=. - d.
 In Postman, paste this value into the Authorization header to replace <username:password>. - 4.
 To see the request body, click Body.
-The authorization request for registration includes these parameters. - response_type-The type of response you want to receive.
-For this example, it's set to code_credentials. - client id-The connected app consumer key - redirect_uri-The connected app callback URL, which points to the OAuth 2.0 echo endpoint on your Experience Cloud site - 5.
+The authorization request for registration includes these parameters. - response type-The type of response you want to receive.
+For this example, it's set to code credentials. - client id-The connected app consumer key - redirect_uri-The connected app callback URL, which points to the OAuth 2.0 echo endpoint on your Experience Cloud site - 5.
 To send the request to Headless Login API, click Send.